apache/hudi/rfc/rfc-77/rfc-77.md

 | city        | string      |

 `uuid` is the `record-key` column and a SI is built on the `city` column.
 Few details to be noted:
-1. Base files in the MDT are sorted (HFile) by the 'record-key' for the records stored in the MDT.
+1. Base files in the MDT are sorted (HFile) by the 'key' for the records stored in that MDT partition.
 For the MDT partition hosting SI, records are sorted by `secondary-key`.
 2. Base file will never contain a tombstone record (record mergers never write tombstone or deleted records into base file)